-Follow the driver's directions at all times.

-Enter and leave the bus or van in an orderly manner at the designated stop nearest home.
-Keep feet, books, instrument cases, and other objects out of the aisle.

-Not deface the bus, van, or its equipment.

-Not put head, hands, arms, or legs out of the window, hold any object out of the window, or throw objects within or out of the bus or van.

-Not possess or use any form of tobacco on school buses.

-Observe all usual classroom rules.

-Be seated while the vehicle is moving.

-Fasten their seat belts.

-Wait for the driver's signal upon leaving the bus or van and before crossing in front of the vehicle.
+- Follow the driver's directions at all times. - Enter and leave the bus or van in an orderly manner at the designated stop. - Keep feet, books, instrument cases, and other objects out of the aisle. - Not deface the bus, van, or its equipment. - Not put head, hands, arms, or legs out of the window, hold any object out of the window, or throw objects within or out of the bus or van. - Not possess or use any form of tobacco on school buses. - Observe all usual classroom rules. - Be seated while the vehicle is moving. - Fasten their seat belts, if available. - Wait for the driver's signal upon leaving the bus or van and before crossing in front of the vehicle.

-Misconduct will be punished in accordance with the Student Code of Conduct; busriding privileges may be suspended.
+Celeste Elementary will handle misbehavior on the bus in the following manner: